 Changed in version 3.0: Before Weblate 3.0, the privilege system was based on Django, but is now specifically built for Weblate.
-If you are using an older version, please consult the documentation for that version, the information here will not apply.
+If you are using anything older, please consult the documentation for the specific version you are using.

-Weblate comes with a fine grained privilege system to assign user permissions for the whole instance, or in a limited scope.
+Weblate comes with a fine-grained privilege system to assign user permissions for the whole instance, or in a limited scope.

-The permission system based on groups and roles, where roles define a set of permissions, and groups assign them to users and translations, see Users, roles, groups and permissions for more details.
+The permission system is based on groups and roles, where roles define a set of permissions, and groups assign them to users and translations, see Users, roles, groups and permissions for more details.

-After installation a default set of groups is created, and you can use those to assign users roles for the whole instance (see Default groups and roles).
+After installation a default set of groups are created, and you can use those to assign users roles for the whole instance (see Default groups and roles).
 Additionally when Project access control is turned on, you can assign users to specific translation projects.
 More fine-grained configuration can be achieved using Custom access control.